helenabutow/bunny/README.md

     * support for Prometheus (for scraping metrics) and OTLP endpoints (for pushing metrics and traces)
     * extensible to other metrics and trace systems which OpenTelemetry supports
 * signals:
-    * waits for all processes with a given name to exit before shutting down (to ensure that all probes are handled until the app process exits)
+    * waits for all processes with a given regular expression to exit before shutting down (to ensure that all probes are handled until the app process exits)

 # Use Cases